jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 You can use this time to do the typical day-to-day work, but I think it is more productive to try other activities.
 The most successful in-person meetups I've been part of consisted mostly of group discussions.
 This can take the form of a mini-conference or [Open Space](http://openspaceworld.org/wp2/what-is/).
 Another option is to brainstorm some potentially wild ideas and try implementing them to see how far you can get.

-Use this time to have some meals and drinks with your co-workers.
+Use this time to have some meals and drinks with your coworkers.
 Play some board games and talk about things other than work.
 Sing some karaoke.
-Get to know your co-workers as more than someone inside your computer.
+Get to know your coworkers as more than someone inside your computer.
 Doing so can help with communication and understanding personalities.

 ## End